 Disability pensions include the actual disability pension, individual early retirement pensions, which were discontinued in 2011 and also years-of-service pensions, which were introduced in 2018.
 Actual disability pensions are granted either until further notice or as cash rehabilitation benefit for a set period of time.
 Both can be granted in the form of a full pension (work ability decreased by at least 3/5) or a partial pension (work ability decreased by 2/5–3/5).

-A disability pension may be granted to a person aged 18-62 years.
-The pension is granted in the form of an old-age pension if the disability begins after the person has turned 63 years.
+A disability pension may be granted to a person who has turned 17 but who has not reached their retirement age determined based on the birth year.
+The pension is granted in the form of an old-age pension if the disability begins after the person has turned their retirement age.